 Big Hole National Battlefield is one of the 38 sites that make up the Nez Perce National Historical Park.
 Together they tell the story of the nimí·pu· (Nez Perce).
 These sites are spread over much of the traditional homeland of the nimí·pu· in present-day Idaho, Montana, Oregon, and Washington.
-Staff are located here at the Big Hole National Battlefield, as well as at the visitor center in Spalding, ID, and at the Bear Paw Battlefield.
-To visit all of the park sites could take a substantial amount of time and cover many hundreds of miles.
-Trip planning information for each site can be found on the links below.
+Staff are located here at the Big Hole National Battlefield, as well as at the visitor center in Spalding, ID, and at the Bear Paw Battlefield (seasonally).
+To visit all of the park sites would take a substantial amount of time and cover many hundreds of miles.
+Information for some sites can be found in the links below.

 Directions to Big Hole